The September 1 Junior Year Rule: Why Lacrosse Recruiting Is Different | RosterWise™

 A genuine challenge for families researching lacrosse recruiting is that much of the recruiting content online treats all sports as if they follow the June 15 rule.
 Articles, recruiting service blogs, and general “NCAA recruiting timeline” resources frequently describe a June 15 contact date as if it applies universally.
 For lacrosse families, this is misleading and can cause real harm — families who expect coach communication in June after sophomore year may waste months wondering why coaches haven’t reached out, when in reality coaches are not yet permitted to do so under NCAA rules.

-The lacrosse-specific calendar can be verified directly through the NCAA’s published recruiting calendars at ncaaorg.s3.amazonaws.com.
-Every family seriously researching lacrosse recruiting should review the actual NCAA calendar for the relevant year rather than relying on general recruiting timelines that may conflate sports.
+The lacrosse-specific calendar can be verified directly through the NCAA’s published recruiting calendars at ncaaorg.s3.amazonaws.com, and the men’s and women’s calendars are separate documents.
+Every family seriously researching lacrosse recruiting should review the actual NCAA calendar for their gender and the relevant year rather than relying on general recruiting timelines that may conflate sports.

 The pre-contact period is not “nothing happens” — it’s “different things happen.”
-Even before September 1 of junior year, families can take meaningful steps:
+Even before the contact date, families can take meaningful steps:

 The athlete can initiate communication.
-While coaches cannot initiate substantive recruiting communication before September 1 of junior year, athletes can reach out to coaches at any time.
+While coaches cannot initiate substantive recruiting communication before the contact date, athletes can reach out to coaches at any time.
 Filling out a program’s recruiting questionnaire, sending an introduction email, sharing highlight video, and expressing interest are all permitted from the athlete’s side.
-Coaches are limited in how they can respond before September 1, but they can read what athletes send and add the athlete to their internal tracking systems.
+Coaches are limited in how they can respond, but they can read what athletes send and add the athlete to their internal tracking systems.
+(One men’s-lacrosse-specific wrinkle: the men’s rule bars telephone calls in both directions before the contact date, so email and questionnaires — not the phone — are the right pre-contact channels for boys.)

 Coaches attend evaluation events.
 During NCAA-permitted evaluation periods (which vary by year and division), coaches attend tournaments, showcases, and high school events.
 They watch, take notes, and build their internal recruiting databases — even though they cannot have substantive conversations with the recruit at those events before the contact date.